Home / Simulation Portfolio

 This interactive model uses dynamic plots to illustrate the alveolar gas equation (AGE) at steady state.

-Users can adjust R (respiratory quotient), PACO2 (alveolar partial pressure of carbon dioxide) and Patm (barometric pressure) by clicking on their symbols in the equation and dragging the sliders on the slider bars that subsequently appear below.
+Users can adjust R (respiratory quotient), PACO2 (alveolar partial pressure of carbon dioxide), Patm (barometric pressure), FiO2 (fraction of inspired oxygen), and PaO2 (a-A gradient) by clicking on their symbols in the equation and dragging the sliders on the slider bars that subsequently appear below.
 The numerical values below each symbol in the alveolar gas equation update as a slider is dragged.
 Assuming that PAO2 and arterial partial pressure of oxygen (PaO2) are similar, the oxyhemoglobin dissociation curve is used to correlate FiO2 to SpO2.
-The border around the simulation becomes red when PAO2 becomes negative.
+The border around the simulation becomes red when SpO2 becomes less than 75.
+The PaO2 (a-A gradient) can be adjusted when FiO2 is air.
+FiO2 can be adjusted when the a-A gradient is small.

 Body temperature and the saturation pressure of water are held constant.
 The equation we used to describe the oxyhemoglobin dissociation curve at normal body temperature was generated by Bruce Ruiz by curve fitting the oxyhemoglobin dissociation curve found in textbooks.